movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Time: Sundays 11 am - 1 pm (workshops) or 11 am - 12:30 pm (exercise classes).

-* Price: £199
+* Price: £199 Concession prices available for people on benefits and low income support

 Schedule:

-* Week 1: Workshop: The “Bones" of Your Belly - 3 things you can do for your core right now and none of them is exercise
+* Week 1: Workshop: The “Bones" of Your Belly - Restoring the reflexive core

 * Week 2: Workshop: Are you creating the forces that weaken your core?

-* Week 3: Exercise class: Strength = Coordinated Mobility - Restore mobility in
+* Week 3: Exercise class: Moving with the stable ribcage - Freeing up the arms from the ribs
-  undermoved places - upper body focus

-* Week 4: Exercise class: Restore mobility in undermoved places - below the waist
+* Week 4: Exercise class: Moving with the stable pelvis - Freeing up the legs from the pelvis

 * Week 5: Workshop: Balance and Stability (includes an indoor obstacle course)

-* Week 6: Exercise class: Improve torso mechanics and your strength to weight ratio
+* Week 6: Exercise class: Improve your torso mechanics and strength to weight ratio

 Each workshop is 2 hours long and exercise classes 1.5 hour.